 Well shit, I can’t fucking linger I’ve got a mangled carcass to serve.

 Just a crazy-off the wall idea I had.

 (All Rights Reserved)

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, EnkedWrite a Review